The AML Revolution will not be Supervised*

 Semi-supervised learning is a class of machine learning tasks and techniques that also make use of unlabeled data for training – typically a small amount of labeled data with a large amount of unlabeled data.

 In semi-supervised learning, we use many of the techniques from unsupervised learning - you train a good model of the data, then you can see how likely something is under that model.
-In Fraud, we could use, for example, one-class novelty detection, to train one GAN on the large class of ‘good’ transactions as the novelty detector, and another GAN that supports it by enhancing the inlier samples and distorting the outliers.
+In AML, we could use, for example, one-class novelty detection, to train one GAN on the large class of ‘good’ transactions as the novelty detector, and another GAN that supports it by enhancing the inlier samples and distorting the outliers.

 Generative Adversarial Networks (GANs)

 Generative models involve building a model of the world that enable you to act under uncertainty.
 More precisely, they are able to model complex and high dimensional distributions of real-world data.
 We use GANs for anomaly detection by modeling the normal behavior of some training data using adversarial training and then detecting anomalies using an anomaly score.
 To evaluate our performance, we use Precision, Recall and F1-Score metrics.